 Spooky Gluten-Free Chocolate Cupcakes

-Sandi at Fearless Dining serves up these gorey yet scrumptious treats.
-She notes how this recipe is part of her quest to convince ‘Mr. Fearless Dining’ that Halloween can be fun.
+Fearless Dining serves up this frightfully scrumptious treat.
+This blogger notes how this recipe is part of her quest to convince ‘Mr. Fearless Dining’ that Halloween can be fun.
 Yes!!

 Easy Spooky Tumeric White Chocolate Bark